-As of March 31,
+As of Ma As of March 31,

+2011 2010

 Certificate 23.1% 26.2%

 Associate's 33.4% 34.1%

 Bachelor's 34.2% 33.5%

 Master's 9.3% 6.2%

+100% 100%

 Test preparation includes Kaplan's standardized test preparation and tutoring offerings and other businesses.
 In the first quarter of 2010, the Company discontinued certain offerings of the K12 business; \$4.6 million in severance and other closure costs were recorded in the first quarter of 2010 in connection with this plan.
 In the fourth quarter of 2010, Kaplan Test Preparation began implementing a plan to reorganize its business consistent with the migration of students to Kaplan's online and hybrid test preparation offerings, reducing the number of leased test preparation centers.
 In the first quarter of 2011, implementation of the plan continued and \$2.3 million in additional costs were incurred.
 This plan is expected to be largely completed by the end of 2011, and the Company estimates that approximately \$10.0 million in additional costs will be incurred.